Your Asylum Claim

 If you have a well-founded fear of persecution and prosecution on your return to your country of origin then call now to discuss your matter, because delay can damage your credibility.

-If you are in the UK with your family, then your family members will be treated as your dependents in your asylum claims.
+If you are in the UK with your family, then your family members will be treated as your dependants in your asylum claims.

 We will do all the follow up work until decision is reached on your application.